todo.vu support

 • Tasks modal – a modal that enables users to connect a time entry to a task.

-todo.vu’s calendar is located on the Time Dashboard, which you can navigate to by selecting the calendar icon on the left-hand side of your Workspace, or by heading to this link when you’re logged in to your account.
+todo.vu’s calendar is located on the Time dashboard, which you can navigate to by selecting the calendar icon on the left-hand side of your workspace.

-Depending on your view and activity in todo.vu, you might also see a variety of coloured blocks on the calendar.
-Some of these are what we refer to as time entries, some are due dates, and some are task reminders.
-However, all of these are grouped under the umbrella term of ‘calendar entries’.
-We explain what each of these calendar entries mean in more detail below.
+Depending on your view and activity in todo.vu, you might also see a variety of coloured blocks on the calendar; these are collectively referred to as ‘calendar entries‘.
+We explain these in more detail below.

 An animated GIF of todo.vu's interface, demonstrating how a user can switch calendar views, and if the user is an admin user, how to navigate to other users' calendars.